-Lady Chatterley’s Defendant & Other Awkward Customers is Horatio’s first essay collection, gathering in one volume his reflections on contemporary Europe, the environment and writers as diverse and valuable (all of them) as Paul Goodman, Mary Midgley, Ted Hughes, Samuel Butler, Terry Eagleton and Thomas Hardy.
+Lady Chatterley’s Defendant & Other Awkward Customers was my first essay collection, gathering in one volume reflections on Europe, the environment and writers as diverse and valuable (all of them) as Paul Goodman, Mary Midgley, Ted Hughes, Samuel Butler, Terry Eagleton and Thomas Hardy.

 The whole collection has a freshness and a surprisingness which are a delight… I hope lots of people will read this book – for its vigour as well as its vision.